nathmclean/comprehend/README.md

 # Comprehend

-A Go library for interacting with the AW Comprehend service.
+A Go library for interacting with the AWS Comprehend service.

 ## Install